 Museum of Science

-First up is one of the Museum of Science, which is arguably the most famous and well-known museum in Boston.
+First up is one of the Museum of Science, which is arguably one of the most famous and well-known museums in Boston.
 This museum was founded in 1830 and has been a Boston staple ever since.
 It’s located right near the Charles River in a truly beautiful area.

-Throughout the museum, you can find tons of interactive exhibits all about science covering every topic, from dinosaurs to the weather.
+Throughout this Boston museum, you can find tons of interactive exhibits all about science covering every topic, from dinosaurs to the weather.
 The Museum of Science is one of the best museums in Boston for both children and adults, which is why it 100% deserves a spot on this list.

 One of the best parts of the museum is the electricity show, so make sure you try to attend that if you can.